The mestiza muse

 DEHP has also been phased out and is not currently in use in any form of personal care products.

-Why Phthalates Are In Your Shampoo or Other Hair Products
+Why Phthalates are in Your Shampoo or Other Hair Products

 Phthalates are commonly found in shampoo as they work well as gelling agents and often preserve the pleasurable scent of products.
+Phthalates, potentially present in your hair care products, can find their way into your routine through various sources:

-This is the most common usage of phthalates (in terms of the volume of phthalates consumed annually).
-These phthalates are known as “plasticizers”.
+One significant contributor is the packaging itself, particularly the plastic containers commonly used for product storage.
+Phthalates are added to plastic processing to make it more durable and flexible.
+This is the most common use of phthalates (in terms of the volume of phthalates consumed annually).
+These phthalates are known as โplasticizersโ.

 The second big source of phthalates in hair care products is synthetic fragrances.
 Phthalates are used as a solvent in a perfume formulation.

-In the USA, there exists a gap in regulation as cosmetics manufacturing companies are not legally required to list individual fragrance, flavor, or their specific ingredients.
+In the United States there is a regulation gap as cosmetics manufacturing companies are not legally required to list individual fragrance, flavor, or their specific ingredients.
 A fragrance or flavor may be listed as just that.
+The only way to make these fragrances disappear is by writing “fragrance” in the product INCI listing.

 Because of this, it is difficult for consumers to tell from a product’s ingredient list whether or not it contains phthalates based on the Fragrance/Flavor concentration.

+The third source of phthalates is hairstyling polymers.
+These polymers have used phthalates as a solvent or film former.
 The FDA surveyed the presence of phthalates in hair styling sprays.
 Phthalates are used to solubilize fixative polymers and make them easier to apply.

 Ingredient Names That Indicate A Product Contains Phthalates